RORIdev/WeebAuxCord/Mainlist.md

 Formating guide :

 link [Origin] (style of the remix) AND OR <song/songs that is/are being mixed with, bgm>
-Add any mixtapes of your linking.
+Add any mixtapes of your liking.
 ### Eromanga sensei

 * https://soundcloud.com/angeart/edadrenaline-j-core-remix [ED] (JCore)